Politics of Alberta: Progressive Conservative to NDP to UCP (1971 to present)

 Some Albertans continue to resent the imposition in the 1980s of the National Energy Program (NEP) by the Liberal federal government of Prime Minister Pierre Trudeau.
 It was considered to be an intrusion by the federal government in an area of provincial responsibility.
 This led some Albertans to advocate separation of the province from Canada but this advocacy (despite occasional surges in interest) has never resulted in electoral success.
-Neither, however, has the Liberal Party of Canada enjoyed much success in Alberta (outside of Edmonton) since that time.
+Neither, however, has the Liberal Party of Canada enjoyed much support in Alberta (outside of Edmonton and Calgary) since that time and has not elected any MPs outside of Edmonton and Calgary.
 The NEP was ended when the Progressive Conservative Party of Canada, led by Brian Mulroney, formed the federal government following the 1984 federal election.

 In the 2006 election, the federal Conservative Party of Canada won all the seats in Alberta, providing them with a complete sweep of the province.
 However, the NDP won the seat of Edmonton—Strathcona in the election of 2008, denying the Conservatives a sweep of the province in this election.
 No Alberta seats changed parties in the 2011 election, in which the Conservatives went from a minority government to a parliamentary majority.
 In all three elections, many of the Conservative candidates were elected with large majorities of the vote.
 Alberta has for decades been considered a conservative fortress, no matter which right-of-centre party they may have chosen to support.
 Albertans followed strong support for the Progressive Conservatives in the 1980s with the same degree of support for the Reform Party, and the Canadian Alliance in the 1990s, finally delivering a clean sweep for the new Conservative Party of Canada only a few years after its creation in 2003–2004.